yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/02-tools-and-context/README.md

 ## Learning Objectives
 * Students will be able to create npm scripts for automating command line tasks
-* Students will be able to control function context by using `call`, `apply`, and `bind`
 * Students will be able to handle thrown errors through the use of `try` and `catch`
 * Students will be able to interpret the different types of errors in Javascript
 * Students will be able to determine and describe the runtime complexity of an algorithm
-* Students will understand the difference between a constructor function and a factory function
+* Students will understand the difference between a constructor function, a factory function, and a class.
 * Students will be able to identify and explain the qualities of imperative and functional code
 * Students will be able to implement a functional, array-like, list with `map`, `filter`, `reduce`, and `forEach` methods